Most nursing homes don't have enough staff to meet the federal government's new rules

 The rules give homes breathing room before they must comply with more specific requirements.
 Within three years, most nursing homes will need to provide daily RN care of at least 0.55 hours per resident and 2.45 hours from aides.

 Nursing homes in rural areas will have longer to staff up.
 Within three years, they must meet the overall staffing numbers and the round-the-clock RN requirement.
-CMS' rule said rural homes have four years to achieve the RN and nurse aide thresholds, although there was some confusion within CMS, as its press materials said rural homes would have five years.
+CMS' rule said rural homes have five years to achieve the RN and nurse aide thresholds.

 Under the new rules, the average nursing home, which has around 100 residents, would need to have at least two RNs working each day, and at least 10 or 11 nurse aides, the administration said.
 Homes could meet the overall requirements through two more workers, who could be RNs, vocational nurses, or aides.